-Times The step control type will be enabled to run for a specific amount of Time time in seconds before moving to the next step or stopping if this is the last step.
+The step control type will be enabled to run for a specific amount of Time time in seconds before moving to the next step or stopping if this is the last step.
 Torque Torque uses torque sensing based on the current/motor information.
-The Torque Constant field in the header of the screen.
-Analog Input - This trigger uses the signal passed through the analog Analog Input (ex. +/- pins (See section 3.1.3) to determine when the trigger matches the Torque Sense V) trigger value.
+Torque The Torque Constant field in the header of the screen.
+Analog Input - This trigger uses the signal passed through the analog Analog Input (ov +/- pins (See section 3.1.3) to determine when the trigger matches the Torque Sense V) trigger value.
+An example would be using a torqu scale is set for you by the factory and is applic option is special order. trigger value.
 An example would be using a torque sensor.
-The voltage Torque Serise V) scale is set for you by the factory and is application specific.
+The voltage scale is set for you by the factory and is application specific.
 This option is special order.
-Position (abs) Absolute Position is the exact encoder count needed to match the 1 00111011 (450) Trigger Value.
-Position (inc) Incremental Position is how many encoder counts are needed from the r osition (inc) current position to trigger the next action.
+Position (abc) Absolute Position is the exact encoder count needed to match the Position (abs) Trigger Value.
+Desition (inc) Incremental Position is how many encoder counts are needed from the Position (inc) current position to trigger the next action.
 This monitors a designated pin on the controller connector.
 Active on Digital Input this pin evaluates to True (i.e. Trigger).
-To use this function, configure Digital Iliput the pin to use the Profile Step Stop function.
+To use this function, configure Digital input the pin to use the Profile Step Stop function.
 An example would be to use a limit switch as a trigger.